saubhikdattagithub/mygardenimage/autoupdates/README.md

 --

 ## 🧰 Conclusion
- - The Actions file automatically would create a PR with the change of VERSION in "prepare_source" file for individual packages as per the backlog requirement
+ - Actions would automatically would create a PR with the change of VERSION in "prepare_source" file for individual packages as per the backlog requirement.
+This has been achieved in POC using package-oras